bucketplus/ca-control-api-nodejs/Readme.md

 #### On Completion
 Each container must invoke `ca.reportCompleted(data)` as soon as the container has finished running.
 This is used for timing, and to confirm that the job completed successfully.
 Containers that fail to call this method will be re-attempted.
 Developers can optionally pass a `data` object which will be saved to the job history, and sent to the client via requested notification channels.

-In addition, on completion each container must call `bp.charge(quantity, unit_name)` to charge the end customer.
+In addition, on completion each container must call `ca.charge(quantity, unit_name)` to charge the end customer.
 The `unit` specified MUST match the `unit_name` specified in the manifest.
 This function should only be invoked once, and only once the job has successfully completed.

 #### On Error
 Each container must invoke `ca.reportFailed(msg)` if a container fails.
 Developers should pass a meaningful `msg` parameter which will be visible to end users.
 Please note - once a failure report has been sent, the container should exit immediately, and should not send any further updates.